mrnaim69/JavaScript/THE JAVASCRIPT.md

 accountPassword = "21212121";
 accountCity = "Bengaluru";
 console.log(accountId);

-// Prefer not to use var because of
-// issues in block scope and
+//Prefer not to use var because of issues in block scope and functional scope.
-// functional scope.

-console.table([accountId,
-accountEmail, accountPassword,
+console.table([accountId, accountEmail, accountPassword,
 accountCity, accountState]);
 ```
 ### DataType